 Kataoka wants to make the most of both merits for his patients.
 The herbal master doctor also pays attention to spa therapy, and Matsue’s famous hot spring resort, Tamatsukuri, was chosen for his next experiment.
 Before COVID-19, Tamatsukuri thrived as a mecca for skin enhancement, attracting many wanna-be beautiful, young, wealthy Japanese women.
 However, the pandemic prevented visits to Tamatsukuri from 2020, and its economy stalled.
 Reflecting on this, Dr. Kataoka created a new value-added incentive by combining Kampo medicine and Tamatsukuri hot springs to enhance these women’s beauty and well-being.
 He wanted to contribute to galvanising Tamatsukuri’s economy using his herbal remedy knowledge and techniques.

-In 2021, Kataoka focused on the efficacy of herbal remedies and spa therapy to prevent Mibyou, pre-symptomatic disease, a state of health in which a condition slowly develops within the body although the symptoms are not apparent.
-Common examples of Mibyou in modern medicine include diseases caused by chronic inflammation.
-Kampo medicine has often been used for Mibyou.
-This Mibyou prevention is thought of as having huge potential to attract those eager to maintain their health to Tamatsukuri.
+In 2021, Kataoka focused on the efficacy of herbal remedies and spa therapy to prevent mibyou, or pre-symptomatic disease, a state of health in which a condition slowly develops within the body, although the symptoms are not apparent.
+Common examples of mibyou in modern medicine include diseases caused by chronic inflammation.
+Kampo medicine has often been used for the A single dip in the spring enhances their physical beauty; a second dip cures all their ailments.
+This mibyou prevention is thought of as having huge potential to attract those eager to maintain their health to Tamatsukuri.

 As of 2023, the doctor’s steps to cure and prevent symptoms are receiving a strong reputation from the Tamatsukuri people, who have requested further development to apply other symptoms, such as fatigue, insufficient sleep, and mental disorders.
 To live up to their expectations, Dr.Kataoka is deepening his study of Kampo medicine to revitalise Tamatsukuri.